| Perugia

 of Renaissance art and architecture as well as the pleasing ambience

-but the Palazzo dei Priori (the town hall, encompassing the Collegio del Cambio, Collegio della Mercanzia, and Galleria Nazionale),
+and the Palazzo dei Priori (the town hall, encompassing the Collegio del Cambio, Collegio della Mercanzia, and Galleria Nazionale),

-is one of Italy's greatest Renaissance buildings.
+which is one of Italy's greatest Renaissance buildings.
 The Collegio del Cambio has frescoes by Pietro Perugino, while the Collegio della Mercanzia has a fine later

 14 C wooden interior.
 The Galleria Nazionale dell'Umbria, the National Gallery of Umbrian art